-The Oakland County Sheriff's Office Reserve Unit is comprised of 92 active Reserves.
+The Reserve Unit is comprised of 87 active Reserves.
 It is a community-based cadre of uniformed, trained volunteers.
-Qualified citizens attend a Reserve Officer Training Academy and, upon graduation, join our deputies on patrol or are assigned to other law enforcement duties.
-In 2014, the Reserve Deputies worked several special events in Oakland County, including community parades, the Woodward Dream Cruise, the Berkley Classic Car Show and Parade, the Oakland County 4-H Fair, Brooksie Way Marathon, Special Olympics Superstar Competition, the Rochester Hills Hometown Christmas Parade, Christmas Shop With a Cop, Relay for Life, the Rochester Hills Fireworks, the North American International Auto Show, the City of Pontiac Halloween Night, the Orchard Lake St. Mary's Festival, High School Football, Volleyball and Basketball games, DTE Music Theatre and Meadow brook Music Festival.
-Reserve Deputies have volunteered over 19,428 hours of their time to assist the Sheriff's Office on a variety of details throughout the year 2014.
+Qualified citizens attend a Reserve Officer Training Academy and, upon graduation, join our Deputies on patrol or are assigned to other law enforcement duties.
+In 2015, the Reserve Deputies worked several special events in Oakland County: community parades, the Woodward Dream Cruise, the Berkley Classic Car Show and Parade, the Oakland County 4-H Fair, Brooksie Way Marathon, Special Olympics Superstar Competition, the Rochester Hills Hometown Christmas Parade, Christmas Shop With a Cop, Relay for Life, the Rochester Hills Fireworks, the North American International Auto Show, the City of Pontiac Halloween Night, the Orchard Lake St. Mary's Festival, high school athletic games (football, volleyball and basketball), and concerts at DTE Music Theatre and Meadowbrook Music Festival .
+Reserve Deputies have volunteered over 18,107 hours of their time to assist the Sheriff's Office on a variety of details throughout the year in 2015..